About Parker

 Auckland.
 Undertakes a wide range

-of projects for public sector organisations in New Zealand, consulted
+of projects for public sector organisations in.

 Jennifer Parker